-The GSM radio is always kept on.
-The GSM radio is then used in conjunction with the accelerometer to trigger GPS and/or the microphone when needed.
-Specific instances of triggered sensing in Nericell include the following:
+The GSM radio and the accelerometer are always kept on.
+These are then used to trigger GPS and/or the microphone when needed.
+Specific instances of triggered sensing in TrafficSense include the following:

 Localization: GSM-based localization is used to trigger GPS to obtain an accurate location fix on a feature of interest.
 Consider a phone that detects a major pothole in the road using its accelerometer measurements (Section 5.4.3).
 Since it uses GSM-based localization by default, the phone has an approximate idea of the location of this pothole.
 The next time the phone (or another participating phone, assuming information is shared across phones) finds itself in the same vicinity based on GSM information, it triggers GPS so that an accurate location fix is obtained on the pothole.
 The energy savings can be very significant, depending on the specific setting.
-For example, if the GPS is triggered when the GSM location estimate is within 500 m of the desired latitude/longitude and turned off when the desired location has been passed, then on a 20 km long drive, GPS would need to be turned on only 3.2% of the time (averaged over 10 runs).
+For example, if the GPS is triggered when the GSM location estimate is within 500 m of the desired latitude/longitude and turned off when the desired location has been passed, on a 20 km long drive, GPS would need to be turned on only 3.2% of the time (averaged over 10 runs).

 Virtual reorientation: The accelerometer (Section 5.2.2) and also user activity detection (Section 5.3) is used to determine that a phone's orientation may have changed and hence the virtual reorientation procedure needs to be repeated.
 GPS is then triggered at such a time to help detect the braking episodes needed for reorientation (Section 5.2.3).
-We could optimize this further by using GSM localization or the accelerometer to determine that the phone is likely in a moving vehicle (based on changes in the GSM/accelerometer measurements) before triggering GPS.
+We could optimize this further by using the GSM/accelerometer to determine that the phone is likely in a moving vehicle (based on changes in the GSM/accelerometer measurements) before triggering GPS.